dichevk/phonecommerce/Readme.md

 running Swagger from vscode:

-Install the Extension:
+How to Install the Swagger Extension:

-Open Visual Studio Code.
+1. Open Visual Studio Code.
 Go to the Extensions view by clicking on the square icon on the sidebar (or use the shortcut Ctrl+Shift+X).
 Search for "Swagger Viewer" in the Extensions Marketplace and install it.
-Open Swagger File:
+2. Open Swagger File:

 Open the Swagger (OpenAPI) file in Visual Studio Code.
-Launch Swagger Viewer:
+3. Launch Swagger Viewer:

 Right-click on the opened Swagger file.
 From the context menu, select "Open with Swagger Viewer" or use the command palette (Ctrl+Shift+P) and type "Swagger Viewer: Show Preview".